Natsal-4 aims to involve a probability sample of around 10,000 people aged 16-59 who are due to interview between 2022 and 2023.

 The project is being managed by a multi-disciplinary team of researchers from University College London (UCL), the London School of Hygiene & Tropical Medicine (LSHTM), the University of Glasgow and NatCen Social Research (NatCen).

 The Natsal Resource (including Natsal-4) is supported by a grant from the Wellcome Trust with contributions from the Economic and Social Research Council and the National Institute of Health Research.

-The fourth Natsal survey will interview 10,000 people aged 16-59 years.
+The fourth Natsal survey will interview around 10,000 people aged 16-59 years.
 Survey answers will be combined with information from biological samples (e.g. urine to test for sexually transmitted infections) and routinely collected data (e.g. health records).
-We will oversample (‘boost’) young people and people from black African and black Caribbean groups to allow more detailed statistical analyses of these groups.
+We will oversample (‘boost’) young people to allow more detailed statistical analyses of this group.